 Expected volatility is derived from historical volatilities of several unrelated public companies within the biomedical instrument and system industry.
 Each company's historical volatility is weighted based on certain qualitative factors and combined to produce a single volatility factor used by the Company.
 The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant for zero coupon U.S. Treasury notes with maturities approximately equal to the option's expected life.
 Given the limited history to accurately estimate expected lives of options granted to the various employee groups, the Company used the "simplified" method as provided by the SEC Staff Accounting Bulletin No. 107, Share Based Payment (SAB 107).
 The "simplified" method is calculated as the average of the time-to-vesting and the contractual life of the options.
 The Company estimates its forfeiture rate based on an analysis of its actual forfeitures and will continue to evaluate the adequacy of the forfeiture rate based on actual forfeiture experience, analysis of employee turnover behavior, and other factors.
-The impact from a forfeiture rate adjustment will be recognized in full in the period of adjustment, and if the actual number of future forfeitures differs from that estimated by the Company, the Company may be required to record adjustments to stock-based compensation expense in future periods.
+The impact from a forfeiture rate adjustment will be recognized in full in the period of adjustment, and if the actual number of future forfeiture siffers from that estimated by the Company may be required to record adjustments to stock-based compensation expense in future periods.
 Adjustments to the forfeiture rates have not had a significant impact on any of the periods presented.
 Each of these inputs is subjective and generally requires significant judgment to determine.

 The absence of an active market for the Company's common stock required the Company's Board of Directors, with input from management, to estimate the fair value of the common stock for purposes of granting options and for determining stock-based compensation expense for the periods presented.
-In response to these requirements, the Company's Board of Directors estimated the fair value of the common stock at each meeting at which options were granted based on factors such as the price of the most recent convertible preferred stock sales to investors, the preferences held by the convertible preferred stock classes in favor of common stock, the valuations of companies, the hiring of key personnel, the status of the Company's development and sales efforts, revenue growth and additional objective, and subjective factors relating to the Company's business.
+In response to these requirements, the Company's Board of Directors estimated the fair value of the convertible preferred stock sales to investors, the preferences held by the convertible preferred stock classes in favor of common stock, the valuations of comparable companies, the hiring of key personnel, the status of the Company's development and sales efforts, revenue growth and additional objective, and subjective factors relating to the Company's business.
 The Company has historically granted stock options at not less than the fair value of the underlying common stock as determined at the time of grant by the Company's Board of Directors.